13luiscabral13/SDLE/docs/Report.md

 $ node server.js <PORT>     # server
 ```

-Furthermore, selected technologies and libraries will be employed for the implementation of distributed system connections, cloud infrastructure management, and the maintenance of integrity and consistency:
+Additionally, the project employed selected technologies and libraries for the implementation of distributed system connections, cloud infrastructure management, and the maintenance of integrity and consistency:

 - `ZeroMQ`, for high-performance asynchronous messaging;
 - `UUID`, for the generation of unique identifiers across the entire system;